Pete1990Griff/PeteTech1990/README.md

 - I'm currently working as an IT Manager at a Secondary school, in Wales, UK and I'm currently studying Bsc Software Engineering at Coleg Cambria.

 - I have a little experience with coding, having done a programming module at college and having built a couple of WinForms projects myself for home and for work.
-I can code fairly well in C# because of this and am currently learning Python at college.
+I can code fairly well in C# because of this and am currently learning Python and HTML/CSS at college.

 - 👀 I’m interested in starting a new career in software development, but am unsure what sort of discipline I want to go into.
 At the time of writing, web development seems to be where the money is, but I'm not sure that's what I want to do.
 After watching a few "how to start" videos and reading some articles, I believe the best place to start will be Python.
 This seems to have multiple benefits, including:
 - 1. Being a language used in multiple disciplines, so I can try out a few projects in different areas